elkhoe/ECS150_Project2/REPORT.md

 Phase 1

 We started implementing a traditional FIFO queue, utilizing a standard linked list with node elements.
-There consists a head and tail node to help keep track of the linked list elements.
+The data structure consists of a head and tail node to help keep track of the linked list elements.
 Also included is the size of the linked list.

 Phase 2